hjeljeli32/plonk/README.md

 ## 🚀 What is this?

-This project is a **Rust implementation of the Plonk IOP** protocol, including both the **prover** and **verifier** for a given arithmetic circuit.
+This project is a **Rust implementation of the Plonk IOP** protocol, including both the **setup**, **prover** and **verifier** for a given arithmetic circuit.
 The implementation is designed from the ground up with a clear educational focus, while laying the groundwork for future performance optimizations.

 ---